 Sleepwalking into the Future

 In 1924 the bones of 800 babies were found outside a house for unmarried mothers.
 Their bodies were buried in secret at a site by the nuns looking after them.
-Many other sites are suspected to be hidden around the country.
+Many other sites like this are suspected to be hidden around the country.
 This happened (as a result of wanton negligence) because babies born out of wedlock were thought of as the seed of the Devil.

 Despite Information to the Contrary Being Widely Available, Superstition is Ingrained in Many Cultures.

-If you are born white to black parents in Africa you will be openly discriminated against.
-Peter Ash, a Caucasian with albinism living in Canada and founder of the charity Under the Same Sun (UTSS), said in an interview he had to have armed guards at all times in Tanzania because people would shout ‘deal’ across the street at him—meaning there is a lot of money to be made from cutting a piece from his body.
+If you are born white to black parents in certain parts of Africa you will be openly discriminated against.
+Peter Ash, a Caucasian with albinism living in Canada and founder of the charity Under the Same Sun (UTSS), said in an interview that he had to have armed guards at all times in Tanzania because people would shout ‘deal’ across the street at him—meaning there is a lot of money to be made from cutting a piece from his body.

-Africa is a well-connected continent and most people in Tanzania, despite there being no banks and it being a cash economy, have mobile phones.
+Africa is a well-connected continent and most people in Tanzania, despite there being very few banks and it being a cash economy, have mobile phones.
 However, rumours persist that looking at someone with albinism while pregnant will curse the unborn child with the condition.
 Men with aids thought they could be cured of the disease by having sex with a girl with albinism.
 This caused a spate of rapes and an increase in HIV.

 Why is a Genetic Disorder Seen as a Curse?

-Although it’s claimed the violence has stopped, Don Sawatzky, Director of Operations – (UTSS), Canada, told me: “Witchcraft most certainly continues in secret in remote parts of Tanzania.
+Although it’s claimed the violence has stopped, Don Sawatzky, Director of Operations – (UTSS) Canada, told me: “Witchcraft most certainly continues in secret in remote parts of Tanzania.
 From the most remote villages to the halls of academia, parliament and business in the urban sectors.
 In a 2010 (a) Pew Research Study on Religion, the nation of Tanzania scored highest in their “Belief in the Protective Power of Sacrifices to Spirits or Ancestors”.
 Many Tanzanians still believe in and fear witchcraft and its practitioners.
 Education and business success do not always eliminate these superstitious beliefs.”